erjosito/stuff/README.md

-# stuff
+# Jose's stuff
-To share different stuff I am working on
+To share different projects I am working on